Dutch court blocks Mediaset merger in Vivendi spat

 In a ruling overturning a lower court’s summary judgment, the Amsterdam Appeals Court said the proposed merger could not proceed for several reasons, including a scheme that would give some shareholders of the new entity extra voting rights.

-Mediaset and 29% shareholder Vivendi are locked in a series of legal battles over strategy at the Italian media company.
+Mediaset (MS.MI) and 29% shareholder Vivendi (VIV.PA) are locked in a series of legal battles over strategy at the Italian media company.

 Reporting by Toby Sterling; editing by Jason Neely